 Elizabeth: I think that’s a terrific exercise and partly because the principles that we’ve offered are true on a broad level.
 On average, people across a lot of different studies seem to be happier when they buy experiences than when they buy material things.
 But that doesn’t mean that this principle is true for absolutely everybody.
 And so it’s a really great exercise to sort of take these principles as a starting point.
 Think back on your own purchases, maybe even just over the last month or so.
 The recent path that’s a little easier to remember and think about, are you happier with your experiences than with your material things?
 And if this is true, then perhaps use that notion to guide your subsequent spending choices going forward for the next month.

 Elizabeth: Well, right now one of the things we’re trying to do is to figure out how to promote giving.
-So, our previous research has shown that giving money to others is good for happiness, but that people don’t seem to do it quite as much as they should.
-And so we’re trying to figure out how do you break down some of those barriers.
+Our previous research has shown that giving money to others is good for happiness, but that people don’t seem to do it quite as much as they should.
+We’re trying to figure out how do you break down some of those barriers.
 One thing that we’re interested in is whether parents and children alike can benefit from talking together about charitable decisions.
-So I think often the kinds of charitable giving decisions that we are making as adults involve sitting down in front of a computer and clicking around on a screen and making a donation to charity in a way that our children never see.
+I think often the kinds of charitable giving decisions that we are making as adults involve sitting down in front of a computer and clicking around on a screen and making a donation to charity in a way that our children never see.
 What we’re starting to think about is can we bring some of those decisions away from a computer screen and into the living room with families sitting together and talking about giving to charity, and what we think is that may promote charitable giving for both children and adults in a way that ultimately increases well-being.

 Elizabeth: That’s terrific.
 I think that’s a really neat application in the real world of some of the ideas that we’re currently testing in the lab.